johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-06-19-Back-to-the-Future-with-Code-First-Migrations/index.md

 authors: johnnyreilly
 tags: [Entity Framework]
 hide_table_of_contents: false
+description: 'Code First Migrations order is determined by file name, not renaming, and requires changing the IMigrationMetadata.Id property to match.'
 ---

 Code First Migrations.
 They look a little like this in Visual Studio: